 - Reflects today's values

-- Introduces new toolkits like resident-led activation or street labs
+- Introduces new action areas like resident-led activation or street labs

 - Calls for an equitable intake process

 - Looks for more opportunities to collaborate and find efficiencies